The Irish and English in Italy’s Risorgimento

 Ambassador (ret.)
 Peter Bridges

-Cost 15 euro plus postage – Payment with paypal, bank transfer or $ check.
+Cost 15 euro plus postage – Payment with paypal or bonifico bancario in Italia.

 Back to the top